flatangle/flatlib/docs/source/tutorials/intro-python.rst

      File "<stdin>", line 1, in <module>
    TypeError: unsupported operand type(s) for -: 'str' and 'str'

-As you can see, some operations do not make sense for strings.
+Some operations do not make sense for strings.

 Assignment operator